Special Events on Public Property

 - Any other special insurance requirements based on specific and/or high-risk event activities as determined by the City.

-- All merchants, peddlers or vendors participating in the event must be licensed to do business in the City of Manassas with the Commissioner of the Revenue.
-Event organizers may obtain an umbrella permit for all business at the event through the Commissioner (703-257-8214).
+- All merchants, peddlers, or vendors participating in the event must be licensed to do business in the City of Manassas with the Commissioner of the Revenue.
+Event organizers may obtain an umbrella permit for all businesses at the event through the Commissioner (703-257-8214).

 - All food trucks participating in the event must be inspected & approved by the City’s Fire Marshal 703-257-8455.

 - Applicants wishing to hold an athletic event or other similar event using a route on the public streets are required to use a route approved by the Police Department.
 Approved routes are available by contacting the Police Department’s Planning and Resource Manager